Lake Howard (Winter Haven, Florida): History

-Water Quality
+Water quality

 By the late 1960s, Lake Howard started to become polluted.
 The single biggest problem was that over-flow capacity lines for the Jan Phyll Village Waste Water Treatment Facility, which fed directly into Lake Howard.
 This meant that raw sewage was periodically sent directly into the lake.
 This problem was corrected in 1977, when the waste facility was re-designed.

 In 1980, an important restoration study was done on Lake Howard to improve the water quality.
 Over the preceding years, many other major scientific studies were conducted on Lake Howard, often building upon work done in previous studies.
 In 1995, Dr T.J.
 Whitmore conducted a major paleolimnological study on Lake Howard.
 By examining sediment core samples, he was able to evaluate historical changes in water levels and water quality in Lake Howard.

 Today, through conservation and restoration efforts, by the city, state, and federal government, the water quality of Lake Howard continues to improve.
 However, rapid urbanization around the lake threatens its future health.

+Water quality regulations

+Lake Howard is an impaired waterbody according to Florida Department of Environmental Protection's Impaired Water Rules but was delisted in 2025 as a result of the adoption of aTotal Maximum Daily Load (TMDL) for Biology, Chlorophyll-a, and Total Nitrogen.
+Phosphorus is the limiting nutrient.

+According to the Lake Vegetation Index (LVI), an assessment created by FDEP which compares the lake's aquatic plant communities to a reference lake with minimal human impacts, Lake Howard has been categorized as "healthy" in 2020, 2022, and 2024.
+The only year of record where the lake was categorized as "impaired" was in 2014.

+Wildlife habitat

+Great blue heron, green heron, great egret, snowy egret, osprey, grackle, limpkin, and red-winged blackbird are a few of the many bird species regularly seen on the lake.
+Bald eagles are occasionally seen on the Lake.
+The lake supports a healthy population of alligators and other reptiles and amphibians.
+Lake Howard is also known as a world class location with freshwater fishing, particularly for large mouth bass and bluegill.

 Great Blue Heron on the shore of Lake Howard.

-Nearby Locations
+Nearby locations

 Lake Howard is situated relatively close to the downtown area of Winter Haven.
 Lake Howard Drive, which circles the lake, is a busy thoroughfare in the city.
 The lake is surrounded by both residential and commercial properties.
 There are two public boats ramps which can be used to access the lake.
 The Lake Howard Boat Ramp West is located at the corner of Lake Howard Drive and Avenue B NW, and has a boat ramp and a fishing pier.
 Lake Howard Boat Ramp East is located at the corner of Lake Howard Drive and West Central Avenue, and has a boat ramp, fishing pier, parking area, and picnic area.